bluntwizard/steam_deck_dub_edition/docs/component-visuals.md

 # Component Visual Documentation

-This document provides visual examples for all modular components in the Steam Deck DUB Edition project.
+This document provides visual examples for all modular components in the Grimoire project.

 ## How to Create and Add Visual Examples